 Focus on the specifics

-That being said, don’t be afraid to acknowledge upfront that the conversation may be difficult or uncomfortable.
-Doing so helps keep the discussion honest and can help prevent the employee from feeling blindsided.
+If you’re nervous or uncomfortable before having a difficult conversation with an employee, it can impact your attitude and demeanor during the talk.
+First, don’t be afraid to acknowledge at the beginning of the conversation that it may involve entering difficult or uncomfortable territory.
+Doing so keeps the discussion honest and can help prevent the employee at its center from feeling blindsided.

 Listen and be empathetic

-An employee’s behavior may clearly conflict with company policy or simply appear strange to you and others, but there may be a valid explanation or extenuating circumstances to consider.
-Give individuals the opportunity to share their point of view or situation and be an active listener while you do.
-Just feeling heard can help someone be more receptive to constructive feedback..
+There may be a valid explanation for poor performance or problematic behavior.
+There also may be extenuating circumstances to consider.
+You won’t know what these are unless you listen carefully.
+Give individuals the opportunity to share their point of view or situation and be an active, empathetic listener, as recommended by Harvard Business Review.
+Just feeling heard can help someone be more receptive to constructive feedback.

 Create a roadmap and follow up

-Present employees with clear, actionable steps they can take to address the issue at hand, and so they fully understand what is expected of them going forward.
+Present employees with clear, actionable steps they can take to address the issue at hand, and so they fully understand what is expected going forward.
 The Society for Human Resource Management suggests establishing specific goals and a timeline for progress.
-Provide the employee with documentation of the conversation, the points that were discussed and the expectations for future performance.
-Also, follow up at regular intervals to ensure the employee is on track with the established progress plan.
+Provide the employee with documentation of the conversation, including details of all points discussed and expectations for future improvements to behavior, performance or both.
+Schedule meetings at regular intervals to ask follow-up questions and ensure the employee is on track with the established plan.